mimvoid/nix-config/README.md

 ### Home Manager

 A declarative approach to configuring your user environment!
-It's very much like NixOS's configuration file, but just for the home directory.
+It's like NixOS's configuration file, but only for the home directory.
 It's great if you want to tinker without adding a bunch of generations to your boot menu, or use different configurations for users on the same system.

 It can work on other distros too—I tried it on openSUSE Tumbleweed, though not long-term.